FAQ

 Can I obtain a certified copy, with an apostille, of a Disclosure Scotland Basic Disclosure Certificate?

 The FCDO will only affix an apostille to the original certificate (and not to a certified copy).
-The FCO will require a Notarial Certificate unless the document bears the signature and stamp of Disclosure Scotland.
+The FCDO will require a Notarial Certificate unless the document bears the signature and stamp of Disclosure Scotland.

 In order to avoid the need for a notarial certificate, and therefore save on costs, please request that the Certificate is stamped and signed when applying for it.
 Alternatively, once the Certificate has been issued, it can be returned for a stamp and signature free of charge.
 Please see https://www.mygov.scot/get-disclosure-verified/